Milk Thistle detoxes your liver.

-Reinforcing this perception is the fact I sent Milk Thistle and a variety of other supplements to my son in London.
-He wrote back that he didn’t like the vitamins at all.
+Similarly, when I sent Milk Thistle and a variety of other supplements to my son in London, he wrote back that he didn’t like the vitamins at all.
 He said that he had expected to feel better when he took them, but in fact began feeling much worse.

 That said, I feel much better since using Milk Thistle and removing toxins.
 I just had to give it time.
 My mind is clearer, except when on-going stress makes a mess of my thinking by way of overload.